zixin448/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+    * 3a1. camNUS shows an error message.

       Use case resumes at step 2.
 * 3b.
 No fields are provided.
-  * 3b1.
-AddressBook shows an error message.
+  * 3b1. camNUS shows an error message.

     Use case resumes at step 2.
 * 3c.
 No value is provided for a field that is not tags.
-  * 3c1.
-AddressBook shows an error message.
+  * 3c1. camNUS shows an error message.

     Use case resumes at step 2.
 * 4a.
 The user enters values for tags.